ppartha03/Dialogue-Probe-Tasks-Public/README.md

 ```
 ## Alternate Metrics

 To select models with alternate metrics run `utils/alternate_metrics.py`.
-The code will return a csv with the epoch number for the best model with METEOR, ROUGE-F1, BERT (Average), BLEU.
+The code will return a csv with the epoch number for the best model with METEOR, ROUGE-F1, BERT (Average) and BLEU.

 ```
 python alternate_metrics.py --dataset MultiWoZ